 On 25 January 2013, the Prime Minister of NZ, Rt Hon John Key, launched the Shadows of Shoah Exhibition.
 The opening was held at an event associated with United Nations International Holocaust Remembrance Day.

 The Shadows of Shoah Exhibition is now available for bookings by museums, galleries, cultural centres, universities and other venues.
 Enquiries are welcomed.
-Already we have interest from Europe, UK, Australia, Israel and USA.

 Ours is a media saturated generation.
 Young people may be less likely to take the time to read a history book or to watch a lengthy documentary.
 In order to reach the present culture Shadows of Shoah uses strong imagery, original music and poignant, brief, historically accurate accounts.
 Shadows of Shoah has been reviewed by leaders in the field of Holocaust art and education and has been described as "unique and extremely high-end".